An asymptotic description of the Noether-Lefschetz components in toric varieties: Abstract

 \section{Abstract}

-We extend the definition of Noether-Leschetz components to quasi-smooth hypersurfaces in a projective simplicial toric variety $\Pj_{\Sigma}^{2k+1}$, and prove that asymptotically the components whose codimension is bounded from above by a suitable effective constant correspond to hypersurfaces containing a small degree $k$-dimensional subvariety.
-As a corollary we get an asymptotic characterization of the components with small codimension, generalizing the work of Otwinowska for $\Pj_{\Sigma}^{2k+1}=\Pj^{2k+1}$ and Green and Voisin for $\Pj_{\Sigma}^{2k+1}=\Pj^3$.
-Some tools that are developed in this paper are a generalization of Macaulay's theorem for Fano, irreducible normal varieties with rational singularities, satisfying a suitable additional condition, and an extension of the notion of Gorenstein ideal for normal varieties with finitely generated Cox ring.
+We extend the definition of Noether-Leschetz components to quasi-smooth hypersurfaces in an odd dimensional projective simplicial toric variety $\Pj_{\Sigma}^{2k+1},$ and prove that asymptotically the components whose codimension is upper bounded by a suitable effective constant correspond to hypersurfaces with which one can associate a small $\phi$-degree $k$-dimensional subvariety; the $\phi$-degree is a generalization of the notion of degree via a group homomorphism $\phi\in \Hom_{\Z}^+(\Cl(\Pj^{2k+1}_{\Sigma}),\Q)$ who plays an important role in this work.
+We conjecture and prove in some cases that this subvariety is contained in the hypersurface.
+As a corollary we get an asymptotic characterization of the components with small codimension, generalizing Otwinowska's work for $\Pj_{\Sigma}^{2k+1}=\Pj^{2k+1}$ and Green and Voisin's for $\Pj_{\Sigma}^{2k+1}=\Pj^3$.
+Some tools developed in this paper are a generalization of Green's theorem for simplicial toric varieties, and an extension of the notion of artinian Gorenstein ideal for the Cox ring of a toric variety.